gabotaco/WealthyWumpus/README.md

   * If you land on a Chance card or a Community Chest card your character will do whatever the card says (get money, lose money, move to new position etc.)
   * If you land on go to jail or get a card that moves you to jail you will be moved to jail and your turn will be over (if you rolled doubles you get to roll again).
 See <a href="#jail">jail</a> for more info.
 6. Before or after rolling, the player can sell houses, mortgage/unmortgage property, and/or offer property to another player for a specified amount of money.
 These all must be done through commands.
 To understand selling houses and property read <a href="#selling-property">this</a>.
 To mortgage and unmortgage property simply do either `!mortgage [property name]` or `!unmortgage [property name]`.
-7. After you are finished with your command you can react with 🛑 emoji to move on to the next player.
+7. After you are finished with your turn you can react with 🛑 emoji to move on to the next player.
 8. Repeat until someone goes bankrupt.

 ## Auctions